Life Sciences Revolution Unlocks Potential in Tools, Diagnostics, and Therapeutics

 The coronavirus pandemic has highlighted the importance of the healthcare ecosystem and demonstrated the rapid innovation cycles taking place in life sciences.
 Numerous research breakthroughs in recent decades enabled scientists to develop COVID-19 vaccines in record time.
 However, we are only beginning to see the far-reaching effects of this life sciences revolution, which has the potential to improve patient outcomes and healthcare economics globally.

 The complex process of drug development has typically taken years to go from discovery to commercialization.
 However, researchers were able to take the COVID-19 vaccine from concept to the public in less than a year.
 Scientists’ ability to rapidly sequence the virus’ genome was one of many factors that allowed researchers to begin developing diagnostics and therapeutics targeting the virus within weeks.
-Though we cannot expect the research community to function at the same breakneck speed for every disease, we do foresee an era of faster drug discovery and deployment.
+Though we cannot expect the research community to function at the same breakneck speed for other diseases, we do foresee an era of faster drug discovery and deployment.

 A Multidecade Growth Story